“I had a keen interest in law enforcement, so I decided to join the Military Police for a different experience."

 After the completion of initial training requirements ADF members may be eligible to work part time (reduced hours or days), to work from home or from alternate work location.
 However, the approval for such arrangements will depend on the unit role and requirements.
 Such arrangements may not be practical or possible in higher readiness units.
 Where possible ADF commanders will assist their unit members to balance their work and family obligations.

 Yes, it's possible.
 However, you will be given ample leave and financial assistance to help you and your family move.
-The Defence Community Organisation is also there to help settle your family into a new community, with things like kids' education needs and employment assistance for your partner.
+The Defence Member and Family Support is also there to help settle your family into a new community, with things like kids' education needs and employment assistance for your partner.

 If your next of kin becomes seriously ill, the ADF may provide you with emergency leave and free travel back to your home location.